davenportlibby/SporesAndOutbreaks/README.md

 # Davenport et al. study on parasite environmental transmission stage concentration and disease outbreaks
 ---

-The files include all the data and code used to create the figures in Davenport et al. Ecology Manuscript.
+The files include all the data and code used to create the figures in Davenport et al. manuscript.
 Data collection was led by Elizabeth Davenport and supported by Marcin Dziuba, Logan Jacobson, Siobhan Calhoun, and Kira Monell.
 Figures were created by Elizabeth Davenport and Meghan Duffy of the University of Michigan.

 ## Description of the data and file structure